SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/YAxisResource_Shape_Data_Examples.md

   Exposer code: `ResourceExposers.Description.Contains("my description of my").OR(FunctionResourceExposers.FunctionName.Equal("My Resource Function"))`

-- Get all function resources of certain DVE Main element (parent) which are not younger than a day:
+- Get all function resources of certain DVE parent element that are not younger than a day:

   `Filter=((Resource.MainDVEDmaID[Int32] == 730) AND (Resource.MainDVEElementID[Int32] ==42) AND (Resource.CreatedAt[DateTime] <11/26/2022 10:50:00))`

   `FunctionResourceExposers.MainDVEDmaID.Equal(1).AND(FunctionResourceExposers.MainDVEElementID.Equal(1)).AND(ResourceExposers.CreatedAt.GreaterThanOrEqual(now.Subtract(TimeSpan.FromDays(1))).NOT())`

-- Get all resources that have a specific capacity, which is less than 500.000:
+- Get all resources that have a specific capacity, which is less than 500,000:

   `Filter=(Resource.Capacities.f8aee157376b48789a71cb4c6b500d39[Double] <500000)`